 According to an article by Ben Haimowitz, a new academic study, the first post-SOX research of the "alumni effect" among North American auditors, is being published in the March issue of Accounting Horizons, a quarterly journal of the American Accounting Association (AAA).
 The research, "The Alumni Effect and Professional Skepticism: An Experimental Investigation," by Profs.
 Michael Favere-Marchesi and Craig E.N.
 Emby of Simon Fraser University, probed whether experienced audit managers' agreement with the client's CFO on an accounting judgment (goodwill valuation where evidence was mixed) would be swayed by whether the CFO was formerly a partner in a big 4 firm:

-- The 1st control group was told that the CFO was a recent alumni of the manager's firm and a former colleague with whom they worked on this and other clients.
+- The 1st control group was told that the CFO was a recent alumnus of the manager's firm and a former colleague with whom they worked on this and other clients.

 - The 2nd control group was told that the CFO was a former partner of another Big 4 firm.